Serialcomms/COM-Port-Enumeration-VBA/Ribbon/HowTo.md

 <summary>Adding / Removing COM Ports</summary>
 <p>

-If possible, check that adding and removing COM Ports updates correctly.
+If possible, check that adding and removing COM Ports updates the worksheet correctly

 Click the label above the combo box, or re-select the combo box to re-scan available ports.

-Check that the following items change as expected.
+Check that the following items change as expected -

 1. Label above Combo Box
 2. Label Supertip message
 3. Combo box entries
 4. Formula cell

 - COM Ports can be removed temporarily by enabling/disabling from the device manager.

 </p>
 </details>